IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 - ``GVXR.Im_format`` sets the output image format
 - ``GVXR.Im_bitrate`` to set the output image bitrate
-- ``GVXR.FFNorm`` to perform flat-field normalization on output image

 ``GVXR.Im_format`` Allows you to select the image format for the final output.
 If it is omitted (or set to :code:`None`)